alkabharti/Dynamic-Programming/README.md

 ## How to find if a problem is of DP:

 - Count the no. of ways
-- If need to find min/max from multiple ways (best way)
+- If need to find min/max from multiple ways (find best way)
 - Count distinct ways

+## Shortcut Trick in DP:

+- Try to represent the problem in terms of index
+- Do all possible stuff on that index according to the problem statement
+- If question is to
+      - count all ways : sum of all stuff
+      - find minimum : min of all stuff
+      - find maximum : max of all stuff